How Does Unlimited PTO Work? Learn the Pros and Cons

 Aside from the possibility that your employees will take fewer days off (an obvious financial benefit), there’s the very real benefit of eliminating accrued hours that need to be paid out when an employee leaves.
 With an unlimited PTO policy, there are no hours earned, and therefore no balances to carry over or pay out.

 If companies like LinkedIn and Netflix have it, people are going to want it.
-As recruiting tools go, unlimited PTO or flexible time off policies are far cheaper than catered lunches or paid paid vacation, and it’s a great way to broadcast your company’s progressive values.
+As recruiting tools go, unlimited PTO or flexible time off policies are far cheaper than catered lunches, and they’re a great way to broadcast your company’s progressive values.

 Con: It’s Not Really Unlimited